Minka Kelly: 2006–2010: Breakthrough with Friday Night Lights

-In April 2006, Kelly was cast as a series regular on the NBC drama series Friday Night Lights.
+In April 2006, Kelly was cast as a series regular on the Emmy nominated NBC drama series Friday Night Lights.
 The show was based on the high school football film of the same name; it follows a high school football team in the fictional small town of Dillon.
 Kelly played the role of high school student and cheerleader Lyla Garrity.
+The series premiered on October 3, 2006, with Kelly receiving praise for her performance with The New York Times calling her performance "heartbreaking."
 In preparation for her role as a cheerleader she trained with the Pflugerville High School cheerleading squad.
-The series premiered on October 3, 2006, with Kelly receiving praise for her performance with The New York Times calling her performance "heartbreaking."
 At the end of the show's third season Kelly left the series as her character left for college.

 In 2006, Kelly starred in the horror slasher film The Pumpkin Karver as Tammy Boyles, and had a bit role in State's Evidence.
 In 2007, she reunited with Friday Night Lights creator Peter Berg in the film The Kingdom in a cameo role as Ms. Ross alongside Jamie Foxx and Jennifer Garner.
 In 2009, she also appeared in the final scene of the film 500 Days of Summer as Autumn, a potential new love interest to Joseph Gordon-Levitt's character.

 In August 2008, Kelly had been cast as the protagonist in The CW pilot series Body Politic.
 She played the role of Francesca "Frankie" Foster, who moves to Washington, D.C. to work for a senator and befriends a group of eager up-and-comers.
 Despite acclaim from critics who viewed the pilot, The CW did not pick up the series.
 Kelly also appeared in the pilot for the short-lived CBS comedy series Mad Love playing the role of Kate, a Midwestern girl who falls in love with Henry at the top of the Empire State Building.
 When the series was picked up, Kelly was replaced by Sarah Chalke.